Are you looking for the best window air conditioner to keep you nice and cool from the summer heat?

 Questions about energy efficiency are the most common ones asked people when they’re considering the purchase of a window AC unit.

-The short answer is yes, window units do come out on top in terms of energy efficiency when compared to central AC systems.
+The short answer is yes, window units do come out on top in terms of energy efficiency when it comes to window AC vs central AC.

-The Top Window Air Conditioners Use Less Energy
+The Top Rated Window Air Conditioners Use Less Energy

 You don’t have to be an expert to understand how window air conditioners are more cost-efficient per cooling degree.